Some in Mass. tell Equinox to ‘do better’ amid parent company head’s Trump fund-raiser - The Boston Globe

 “@Equinox As I celebrate my 10 year anniversary as a member (2009), I demand that u dump the CEO whose values are clearly misaligned with ur organizational values,” Sadow tweeted. “& ur statement, with the word ‘tolerance,’ is disgusting.
 U don’t tolerate me.
 I tolerate ur rates. #EMMDI #LoveWins.”

-In response to the controversy, which has prompted calls for people to boycott their memberships at the swanky gym, the company put out a statement affirming its commitment to inclusion.
+In response to the controversy, which has prompted calls for people to boycott their memberships at the swanky gym and fitness studio, the company put out a statement affirming its commitment to inclusion.

 “Many members raised their concerns about a political fundraiser this week,” the statement said.
 “We want to let you know that Equinox and SoulCycle have nothing to do with the event and do not support it.
 As is consistent with our policies, no company profits are used to fund politicians.
 In fact, we are committed to all our members and the communities we live in.”

 The statement continued, “We believe in tolerance and equality, and will always stay true to those values.
-Mr. Ross is a passive investor and is not involved in the management of either business.
-We appreciate all who have reached out to us.”
+Mr. Ross is a passive investor and is not involved in the management of either business.”

+But not everyone with ties to deep-blue Massachusetts is on board with the boycott.

+Tom Mountain, a Mass.
+Republican State Committeeman and organizer for Trump’s re-election campaign in the state, dismissed the boycott as a “really dumb” gesture.

 Advertisement

+Mountain added that the “economic blackmail of people like Stephen Ross is not going to work,” and that big-ticket fundraisers for the president will also be held in Massachusetts.

+Meanwhile, other fitness centers are looking to attract disgruntled workout junkies who say they’ll never again grace the elliptical at Equinox.

-“In light of Equinox and Soul Cycle owner Stephen Ross’ Trump fundraiser tomorrow in the Hamptons, Boston Sports Club is opening it’s doors to all Equinox members, Blink Fitness members and Soul Cycle fanatics to come work out with them for free,” said a statement on behalf of the BSC’s parent company put out by a Manhattan PR shop.
+“In light of Equinox and Soul Cycle owner Stephen Ross’ Trump fundraiser tomorrow in the Hamptons, Boston Sports Club is opening its doors to all Equinox members, Blink Fitness members and Soul Cycle fanatics to come work out with them for free,” said a statement on behalf of the BSC’s parent company.

-According to the statement, “[m]embers can also work out in New York, Philadelphia, and Washington Sports Clubs.
-For those planning to make the switch to BSC, Town Sports International, the parent company of New York, Boston, Philadelphia and Washington Sports Clubs, will also waive initiation fees and make a minimum of a $10,000 donation to the Trevor Project, a non-profit dedicated to suicide prevention for LGBTQ+ youth.”
+And Turnstyle Cycle, which offers spin classes in Boston, Cambridge, and Woburn, apparently wants Equinox defectors to start pedaling in one of their cardio palaces.
+The company on Wednesday tweeted out a limited time offer for a $10 class.

 Material from the Washington Post and Associated Press was used in this report.
-Globe Correspondent Sarah Wu contributed to this report.
+Globe Correspondent Sarah Wu and Jaclyn Reiss of the Globe Staff contributed to this report.
 Travis Andersen can be reached at travis.andersen@globe.com.
 Follow him on Twitter @TAGlobe.